NaejEL/Lymo/docs/GUIDELINES.md

 UI / UX guidance
 - Aim for a simple, discoverable, modern UI inspired by HeavyM/Resolume: clear top bar, large mapping canvas, inspector-style side panels for properties.
 - Provide `.tscn` and `.gd` scaffolds rather than GUI screenshots, so the user can edit in text mode.
+- **Editor/Output Rendering Consistency**: Any visual effects or filters (alpha channel, chroma key, etc.) must render identically in both the editor view and final output projection.
+The editor preview should accurately represent what the audience will see.

 Save/Load Implementation Best Practices
 - **Robust Data Serialization**: When implementing save/load for any feature, handle multiple data formats (Vector2 as Dictionary {"x":..., "y":...}, Array [x,y], or String representations)